cloudbase/cloudbase-init-ci/docs/index.rst

 The tests themselves are running on a host, while the code that is tested runs into virtual machine instances.
 The underlying technology for spinning up new machines can be anything, as long as a wrapper is written for it.
-We're using for now OpenStack-based backends.
+We're using for now `OpenStack`_ based backends.

-The project is actually used to test cloudbase-init, a portable multi-cloud initialization service, targeted to Windows platforms.
+The project is actually used to test `cloudbase-init`_, a portable multi-cloud initialization service, targeted to Windows platforms.